 First, you will receive a much larger monthly benefit.
 Depending on your policy, you will receive 60 percent to 80 percent of your pre-disability income in benefits.

 Second, insurance policies have a more relaxed definition of disability.
 That means you’re more likely to collect benefits from an injury or illness that affects your ability to work from a long term disability insurance policy than you are from SSDI.
 Some policies will consider you disabled if an injury or illness limits your ability to work in your chosen profession even if you’re physically able to do other work.

 Another advantage is that an LTD policy may provide benefits if you are only partially disabled.
 For example, if a disability only allows you to work half-time instead of full-time, you can collect disability benefits based on the lost income from working less.
 SSDI does not pay partial benefits.

 You can also get a long-term disability policy that begins paying benefits sooner than SSDI.
 Whereas your first benefit check from SSDI will take six months, LTD policies can be set up to starting paying 30, 60, or 90 days following a disability.

 And private disability policies also have added features not available on SSDI.
-Some of the optional features on some LTD policies include:
+Some of the optional features (called riders) on some LTD policies include:

 - A residual disability rider provides benefits if you are able to perform some, but not all, of your job following a disability.
 It also applies if you have to work less because of your disability.
 Benefits are typically calculated as a percentage of your loss of earnings or of what you would receive if you were unable to work.